quacksouls/lyf/doc/organize.md

 A
 [_map_](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map),
-dictionary, hash table, or associative array all refer to the same concept: a way of associating a _key_ to a _value_.
+dictionary, hash table, or associative array all refer to the same concept: a way of associating a unique _key_ to a _value_.
 The word _map_ is used in JavaScript.
 Arrays are a restricted version of a map.
 In an array, a key (or index) must be a nonnegative integer and the corresponding value is the array element at the given index.
 A map extends this key/value association by allowing a key to be any number, a string, a boolean, or some other data type.
 A JavaScript map can be thought of as a dictionary of the English language.
 Each word in the dictionary is a key whose corresponding value is the definitions of the word.

 ### Map construction